benni1209/Thesis_Project/README.md

 # Statistical Matching using a Non-Probability Sample as Auxiliary Dataset

-This repository contains the complete analysis code and implementation scripts that were used in the thesis project.
+This repository contains all implementation and analysis scripts used in the thesis project.

-## Overview

-This project examines methods for estimating joint distributions of two categorical variables (Y and Z) when complete observations are unavailable and data is distributed across multiple samples:
-- **Sample A**: Contains variables X and Y
-- **Sample B**: Contains variables X and Z
-- **Sample C**: Contains all three variables (X, Y, Z) but with potential selection bias

-The research evaluates various statistical methods under both Missing At Random (MAR) and Missing Not At Random (MNAR) scenarios, using bootstrap simulations with 1,000 iterations per scenario.

 ## Repository Structure

 ### Estimation Methods
-These files contain the implementation of the 4 estiamtion methods (two calibration approaches and two variants of the EM algorithm)
+These files contain the implementation of the 4 estimation methods (two calibration approaches and two variants of the EM algorithm)

 - **`Calibration_Methods.Rmd`**: Two calibration procedures (univariate calibration (X) and full calibration using Iterative Proportional Fitting (IPF))
 - **`EM_Algorithm.Rmd`**: Expectation-Maximization algorithm for multinomial data